InnaKhachikyan/PHPC/homework6/README.md

 Array is copied from the device to host memory with the help of cudaDTHcopy function.
 And finally corresponding device memory freed.

+###divergence, minDivergence
-the other methods (divergence and minDivergence) do the exact steps except for the calls to kernels, each one calls its corresponding kernel.
+These host methods do the exact steps as noDivergence except for the calls to kernels, each one calls its corresponding kernel.

+###main
-the main method initializes the arrays, calls the host functions with corresponding arrays and in the end frees all the allocated memory and sets the pointers to NULL.
+The main method initializes the arrays, calls the host functions with corresponding arrays and in the end frees all the allocated memory and sets the pointers to NULL.

-Performance:
+##Performance

 I increazed the number of elements to observe the difference of performaces better.
 Initially, I tried calling no_divergence method first, and saw that it ran slower than expected, the difference between non-divergent and divergent kernel was not so big: